nathanstitt/react-model-binding/README.md

 The `events` argument is a reference to the internal event object.
 Additional events can listened for by calling `events.listenTo(<event name>, callbackFunction)`   Event bindings added in this way will be automatically removed when the component unmounts or a different object is bound.

-`name` is the property name of the object, as given in `dataBindings`
+`name` is the property name of the object, as given in `modelBindings`

 `previousObject` argument will be null when called during initial setup, otherwise refers to what was the previous value.  **Note**: There is no need to unbind events that may have been established on `previousObject` during previous calls to `onAttributeBind`, the mixin will have already done so before calling `onAttributeBind`.